JacobTStrong/shape-tracker/README.md

 # Shape tracker

-#### A simple application made to practice TDD, npm, webpack, and envirenments and dependancies
+#### A simple application made to practice TDD, npm, webpack, and environments and dependencies

 #### By Jacob Strong